Intuitive SEO Copywriting

 Every page is your homepage

-Google likes copy and content.
+Google likes lots of copy and content.
 If your page has fewer than 250 words and no photos or videos, Google may ignore it.
 I recommend using at least 500 words on any page with an SEO focus.
-1000+?
+2000+?
 Even better.
 Not only will this help your rankings, but it should also give your website visitors more to sink their teeth into.
-Just make sure it is accessible and easy to scan.
-Nobody likes a wall of meaningless text.
+Just make sure the copy is accessible and easy to scan.
+Nobody likes a wall of text.

 Not every page needs SEO optimization